University of Iowa Law School

 * Was Wednesday the day of departing deans?
 NYU’s Richard Revesz said farewell, and so did Sydney Beckman of Duncan Law, but the latter flat out quit amid accreditation uncertainty.
 [Knoxville News Sentinel]

 * “We’ll fight another day.
 This is not over.”
-While a jury found that Teresa Wagner’s First Amendment rights weren’t violated by the University of Iowa College of Law, the judge declared a mistrial on her equal protection claim against the school.
-[Huffington Post]
+While a jury declared that Teresa Wagner wasn’t a victim of Iowa Law’s political bias, a mistrial was called as to her equal protection claim against the school.
+[Press Citizen]

 * Somebody really should’ve told Lawrence Taylor that when testifying in an underage sex trafficking case, it’s probably not a good idea to mention that your accuser was “very, very pretty” and “very sexy.”
 [Associated Press]